Autoregressive Action Sequence Learning for Robotic Manipulation: Introduction

 However, unlike language, robot actions are heterogeneous and include continuous values---such as joint positions, 2D pixel coordinates, and effector poses.
 Additionally, in high-frequency control tasks, continuous actions are expected to maintain temporal smoothness---a requirement absent in language modeling.
 To adapt autoregressive models for robotic tasks, we propose the Chunking Causal Transformer (CCT), an improved version of the causal transformer used in standard autoregressive models.
-CCT introduces a simple modification: it predicts the future tokens, or a chunk of actions, from empty tokens rather than from the original sequence, as illustrated in Figure~\ref{fig:teacher-forcing}.
+CCT introduces an important modification: it predicts the future tokens (a chunk of actions) from empty tokens rather than from the original sequence, as illustrated in Figure~\ref{fig:teacher-forcing}.
 In doing so, CCT extends the next-single-token prediction of causal transformer to \textit{chunking autoregression}---next-multi-token prediction in a single step.
-Despite the simplicity of our enhancement, chunking autoregression offers three key advantages:
+Despite its simplicity, chunking autoregression offers three key advantages:

-\begin{enumerate} \item Predicting multiple temporally correlated actions in a single step addresses the primary limitation of autoregressive models in high-frequency control tasks. \item Chunking autoregression increases efficiency by reducing the number of inference passes required. \item Variable chunk sizes enable a flexible action sequence design, such as mixing different types of actions and using a different chunk size for each type.
+\begin{enumerate} \item Predicting multiple temporally correlated actions in a single step addresses the primary limitation of autoregressive models in high-frequency control tasks. \item Chunking autoregression increases efficiency by reducing the number of inference passes that are required. \item Variable chunk sizes enable a flexible action sequence design, such as mixing different types of actions and using a different chunk size for each type.
 For example, high-level actions, like sparse 2D waypoints, can be predicted first sequentially to guide the prediction of low-level actions, such as joint positions, in larger chunks.
 We show action sequence designs of our real robot task, Push-T, ALOHA, and RLBench in Figure~\ref{fig:seq-design}. \end{enumerate}